 Intuitively, a person might think percussion and pressure flaking would be very difficult to control when hitting a brittle piece of rock like flint.
 Would hitting it not just shatter the flint into a million random pieces like breaking glass?
 No―not exactly.
 Good quality chert was pretty easy to work in ancient times.
 Some flint flakes did zoom randomly through the air, but an ancient flint knapper had an amazing amount of control over his flint raw material during the knapping process.
 Like anything else in life, the ability to make an ancient arrowhead from flint required some talent, knowledge, and frequent practice.

 Over the past 150 years, archaeologists have learned in great detail how ancient Native Americans and other ancient peoples around the world made arrowheads.
-If you would like to know how arrowheads were really made in ancient Tennessee, please watch the following short video clip.
-It shows a British flint knapper making an arrowhead from a raw chunk of flint.
-Just click on the following video link—and be sure to read our safety warning below the video link:
+If you would like to know how arrowheads were really made in ancient Tennessee, please watch the short video clip below.
+It shows a British flint knapper named Will Lord making an arrowhead from a raw chunk of flint.
+Please note that the video will fast-forward itself in places to shorten the overall presentation.
+Just click on the following safe video link—and be sure to read our safety warning below the video link:

 Flint knapping poses a significant safety risk to the person doing the knapping and people standing, sitting, or kneeling near the knapper.
 Flakes can fly through the air in any random direction and hit any of these people.
 These flakes are sharp as broken glass.
 Knapping can easily lacerate hands, arms, and other exposed body parts, turning them into a bloody mess.
 Safe flint knapping requires technical knowledge of the knapping process, basic safety knowledge, and physical safety measures such as wearing safety-grade eye protection devices and using leather pads and appropriate clothing to protect your hands, arms, and legs from severe cuts.

 If you have never done flint knapping, please do not try it on your own at home.
 Get in touch with an expert flint knapper who lives in your area.
 This person can most likely teach you the principles of flint knapping and the safety precautions that go with it.
-Although some modern knappers do not use eye protection, we here at the Archaeology in Tennessee blog believe standard eye protection measures are a must in flint knapping.
-You might not be able to do it with the Red Rider B-B gun you got for Christmas, but you really can shoot your eye out while knapping flint.
+Although some modern knappers do not use eye protection, like the one in our video above, we here at the Archaeology in Tennessee blog believe standard eye protection measures are a must in flint knapping.
+You might not be able to do it with that Red Rider B-B gun you got for Christmas, but if you do not know what you are doing, you really can shoot your eye out while knapping flint.

 Ball, Donald B. 2015.
 Chiefdom on the Cumberland: The History and Evolution of Middle Tennessee Archaeology.
 Tuscaloosa: Borgo Publishing.